 There is one mystery about Mayas that still remains — how did one such sophisticated civilization disappear overnight?
 Still, the people didn’t disappear completely, some descendants still live in Central America.
 It would be interesting to meet them and learn more about the culture, for sure.

-Modern culture owes a lot to these cultures that existed many centuries ago.
+Modern culture owes a lot to these ancient cultures that existed many centuries ago.
 Of course, there are more of such cultures, and we will share more with you in the future.
 We’re excited to bring you this kind of more educational content about the topic that we care about the most — culture.